Home Office: Devolution

+In Scotland, the Scottish Government's Justice and Safer Communities Directorates are responsible for devolved justice and home affairs policy, although Scottish Ministers retain some executive responsibilities in areas such as extradition operations, mutual legal assistance, and firearms licensing.

+In Northern Ireland, policing and justice are largely devolved to the Department of Justice, while national security remains the responsibility of the Northern Ireland Office.

 Criticism

 Windrush scandal

 The Windrush scandal resulted in some British citizens being wrongly deported, along with a further compensation scheme for those affected, and a wider debate on the Home Office hostile environment policy.

 The first allegations about the targeting of pre-1973 Caribbean migrants started in 2013.
 In 2018, the allegations were put to the home secretary in the House of Commons, and resulted in the resignation of the then home secretary.
 In 2019, the Home Office admitted to multiple breaches of data protection regulations in the handling of its Windrush compensation scheme.
 The department sent emails to Windrush migrants which revealed the email address of other Windrush migrants to whom the email was sent.
 The data breach concerned five different emails, each of which was sent to 100 recipients.
 In April 2019, the Home Office admitted to revealing 240 personal email addresses of EU citizens applying for settled status in the UK.
 The email addresses of applicants were incorrectly sent to other applicants to the scheme.
 In response to these incidents, the Home Office pledged to launch an independent review of its data protection compliance.

 In 2019, the Court of Appeal issued a judgement which criticised the Home Office's handling of immigration cases.
 The judges stated that the "general approach [by the home secretary, Sajid Javid] in all earnings discrepancy cases [has been] legally flawed".
 The judgement relates to the Home Office's interpretation of Section 322(5) of the Immigration Rules.

 In November 2020, the Equality and Human Rights Commission, a statutory body that investigates breaches of the Equality Act 2010 published a report concluding that the Home Office had a "lack of organisation-wide commitment, including by senior leadership, to the importance of equality and the Home Office's obligations under the equality duty placed on government departments".
 The report noted that the Home Office's pursuit of the "hostile environment" policy from 2012 onwards "accelerated the impact of decades of complex policy and practice based on a history of white and black immigrants being treated differently".
 Caroline Waters, the interim chair of the EHRC, described the treatment of Windrush immigrants by the Home Office as a "shameful stain on British history".